 Make sure you absorb them again after travel.
 It's wasted energy otherwise (right).

 The towering Sentinel looms large over each stage, and when it has you in its sights, it's a panic-inducing experience.
-A loud industrial noise will obnoxiously boom at you and the indicator on the top right turns left to indicate you're in danger.
-It doesn't kill you outright, instead sucking the energy away from you which can be devastating if it takes too much.
+A loud industrial noise will obnoxiously boom at you and the indicator on the top right turns red to indicate you're in danger.
+It doesn't kill you outright, instead sucking the energy away from you which can be devastating if it takes too much, eventually draining you to nothing and die.
 As the rules of physics dictates, it won't keep all this energy to itself.
 Instead, it will convert it back into matter by scattering trees across the landscape.
 Useful if you barely escape and need to power yourself up again.

-But this big baddie is not the only thing primed to attack, there are also sentries and meanies (yes, that's what they're called).
+But this big baddie is not the only thing primed to attack, there are also Sentries and Meanies (yes, that's what they're called).
 A Sentry is a mini-Sentinel but his turn cycle is not signalled by a crunching sound effect.
 Instead, you'll have to visually identify where it's looking by focussing on the glowing white of its eye.
 Meanies are a little more difficult to overcome.
-They will spawn if either of the above can see a Synthoid or boulder, but not the square it's standing on and there are other trees in the vicinity.
+They will spawn if either of the above can see a Synthoid or boulder, but not the square it's standing on and there are other trees in the vicinity which will be the energy used to create it.
 These powerful annoyances cannot be absorbed, but their time is limited to a single rotation.
-It they catch you within this time, they will hurl you into hyper-space at the cost of 3 energy points and drop in a random inconvenient point on the map.
+It they catch you within this time, they will hurl you into hyper-space at the cost of 3 energy points and drop you on a random, inconvenient point on the map.

 When high enough, absorb the Sentinel (left) and place a robot in its place (right).